lenymo/glennmccomb-com/content/articles/creating-smooth-sequential-animations-with-sass.md

 ### Playing an animation only one time

 This animation will be different to our preloader because we only want our animation to run one time (eg. when the element first appears in the DOM).
-We'll be fading the <code>.tile</code> element in so we need to ensure that it uses the styles from the first keyframe of our animation as soon as it appears (eg. it should start with <code>opacity: 0</code>).
+We'll be fading in the <code>.tile</code> element so we need to ensure that it uses the styles from the first keyframe of our animation as soon as it appears (eg. it should start with <code>opacity: 0</code>).

 We also want <code>.tile</code> to maintain the styles we declared in our animation's last keyframe once the animation has completed (eg. <code>opacity: 1</code>).

 The obvious thing to do here is set the <code>animation-iteration-count</code> to 1 but unfortunately it's more complicated than that.

-With an iteration count of 1, the element starts with the element's default state, then abruptly assumes the styles as declared at the start of the animation (0%).
-The animation then runs, but after it reaches 100% the element abruptly reverts to its initial state.
+With an iteration count of 1, the element starts with the element's default styles, then abruptly assumes the styles as declared at the start of the animation (0%).
+The animation then runs, but after it reaches 100% the element abruptly reverts to its initial styles.

-This results in the element flashing on screen, suddenly disappearing, then fading back to 100% opacity and the issue become even more obvious when <code>animation-delay</code> is used.
+This results in the element flashing on screen, suddenly disappearing, then fading back to 100% opacity.
+The issue becomes even more obvious when <code>animation-delay</code> is used.

 ### Animation fill mode